-Olney is a blue-collar town, with 39.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Olney is generally considered to be a blue-collar town.
+39.11% of the Olney workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Olney is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Olney who work in management occupations (13.67%), office and administrative support (13.12%), and healthcare suport services (8.74%).

 Also of interest is that Olney has more people living here who work in computers and math than 95% of the places in the US.